Some games reward you for not killing your enemies.

 - In Yoshi Topsy Turvy, starting in Chapter 5, you will get levels where the Spirit of Kindness challenges you to get through the level while killing few enemies as possible.
 Killing none at all yields the best medal.

-- If you're running a good-aligned party in Mightand Magic VII, one of your mandatory quests is to do a pacifist run of a fairly difficult dungeon called the Walls of Mist.
+- If you're running a good-aligned party in Might and Magic VII, one of your mandatory quests is to do a pacifist run of a fairly difficult dungeon called the Walls of Mist.
 You fail it if you so much as damage an enemy, though you can try again.
 (Evil parties have a quest that takes them here too, but are free to kill anything they like).
+This isn't as bad as it sounds since the dungeon has been designed for a pacifist run - there are relatively few monsters and there is always a way around them.

 - Inverted in Infinite Space.
 Letting a minor villain live will cause an innocent girl to die horribly.